ARTICLE

 Tres Mancias' .PDF

-A table relating the Chinese Zodiac to I Ching's hexagrams, according to Luo Pan compass.
-A document of public access and only 4 pages, with optional free download here.
+A table relating the Chinese Zodiac to I Ching hexagrams, according to Luo Pan compass.
+A 4 pp document of public access, with optional free download here.

 Moon, Time & I Ching

-Another article in Art & Mancias section.
-It explains how to handle yarrow stems in readings, and includes a basic graph to visualize elemental interactions of trigrams.
+Another article in Art & Mancies section.
+It explains how to handle yarrow stems for a reading, and includes a basic graph to visualize elemental interactions of trigrams.

 Adding more info to I Ching readings III

 An article on medium.com to easily catch trigrams' moves, with a deeper understanding of reciprocal effects.
-This is especially useful for reading hexagrams when I Ching book is not near by.
+This is especially useful when I Ching book is not near by.

 Sources: El feng shui desde la arquitectura, Different Types of Feng Shui Compasses, Feng Shui Academy, Origins and applications of the Luo Pan.